Top 9 Games Like "Life Is Strange" That Will Take You on an Adventure

-If you're looking for a QTE heavy game like Life is Strange, Heavy Rain should be your best bet.
+If you're looking for a QTE-heavy game like Life is Strange, Heavy Rain is your best bet.

-You are put in the shoes of the last alive member of the family as she tries to uncover the buried secrets of her family.
-When you finally piece together everything, you realize that this tale of death is so full of life.
+You are put in the shoes of the last living member of the family as she tries to uncover the buried secrets of her family.
+When you finally piece everything together, you realize that this tale of death is so full of life.

 This side-scroller is a collection of sad, depressing stories told in a light-hearted way.
 Since this 10-hour game is focused on telling a meaningful story, you’ll rarely encounter any puzzles or challenges along the way.